Mosses & Lichens

 In upland areas, the presence of diverse lichen communities suggests good air quality and ecosystem health.
 They are sensitive to pollutants and climatic conditions.

-Reindeer lichen is characteristic of moorland soils and bare peat typical of upland habitats.
+Reindeer lichen is characteristic of drier moorland soils and bare peat typical of many upland habitats.
 It thrives in bright, open, well-drained acidic habitats, including heathland.
 It occurs where peat is thin or exposed, and drainage is increased, creating a mosaic of vegetation alongside sphagnum mosses and heather species, supporting a broader upland ecosystem.